Hat Knitting Tips And Hat Size Chart

 I used this quicker way to decrease for my knit hat pattern and it worked out nicely.

 It's all basic math and pretty easy to figure out most times.
-So what happens if you're working with a stitch pattern?

-You're going to have to plan out your decreases more carefully if you want to stay in pattern.
-Unfortunately there is no magic formula for that.
+Well, you're going to have to plan out your decreases more carefully if you want to stay in pattern.

 You can download the hat size chart here